 Purpose

 The FTS’s are used to place bids for EnBank 15, EnBank 30, EnBank 60 and EnBank 90 storage services.
-They cannot be used for bidding for any of the Supplemental or Additional services.
-Supplemental and Additional services are available directly from Enron, but are not part of the bid process.
-Please contact Enron directly for any Supplemental or Additional Services you may require.
+They cannot be used for bidding for any of the Supplemental services.
+Supplemental services are available directly from Enron, but are not part of the bid process.
+Please contact us for further information as required.

 One FTS should be used for each bid.
 Each bid specifies a unique combination of Service, Package Price, Packages, Start Date and Term.